ECONOMICS:

 ~ Limburger, O'Neill, Costanza, Farber (2002) 'Complex systems and valuation'

-COST BENEFIT AND VALUE OF ECOSYSTEM SERVICES
+COST BENEFIT AND VALUE

 Verdone (2015).
 A Cost-Benefit Framework for Analyzing Forest Landscape Restoration Decisions.
 Gland, Switzerland: IUCN, Gland, Switzerland: